JohnTerragnoli/ECE281_CE4/README.md

 		   0C	   0				Y	0	N

 ```

+LDAD - loads a value from a location and puts it into the accumulator.
+ADDD - adds a value to what is already in the accumulator and stores it in the accumulator.
+OUT - outputs the value in the accumulator to the desired output.

 The purpose of this program was to take in a number at the memory location B0 and double it, subtract four, and then output the resulting value, which is in the accumulator, to output 2.
 The computer then entered a never ending loop to end the program so that it doesn't crash.
 The subtraction of 4 was done by adding C, which is the 2's compliment of 4 in hex.
 This is basically subtracting four.